 - A. Area of Special Flood Hazard: is the land in the flood plain within the Town of Pelham subject to a one percent or greater chance of flooding in any given year.
 The area is designated as Zone A and AE on the Flood Insurance Rate Map.
-[Amended 3-13-07 ATM] - B. Base Flood: the flood having a one percent possibility of being equaled or exceeded in any given year. - C. Base Flood Elevation (BFE) means the elevation of surface water resulting from the "base flood."
-[Added 3-12-2024 ATM] - D. Basement: That portion of a building that is partly or completely below grade. - E. Building: see "structure". - F. Development: means any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation, or drilling operation or storage of equipment or materials. - G. FEMA: the Federal Emergency Management Agency. - H. Flood or Flooding: a general and temporary condition of partial or complete inundation of normally dry land areas from: - 1. the overflow of inland or tidal waters or - 2. the unusual and rapid accumulation or runoff of surface waters from any source.
+[Amended 3-13-07 ATM] - B. Base Flood: the flood having a one percent possibility of being equaled or exceeded in any given year. - C. Basement: That portion of a building that is partly or completely below grade. - D. Building: see "structure". - E. Development: means any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation, or drilling operation or storage of equipment or materials. - F. FEMA: the Federal Emergency Management Agency. - G. Flood or Flooding: a general and temporary condition of partial or complete inundation of normally dry land areas from: - 1. the overflow of inland or tidal waters or - 2. the unusual and rapid accumulation or runoff of surface waters from any source.